The Push-Pull Dynamic in BPD Relationships: A Therapist’s Guide

 Michael was trapped between the two core terrors of BPD: the fear of abandonment and the fear of engulfment.

 The Fear of Abandonment: This is the most well-known feature of BPD.
 It’s a profound, existential terror of being left alone.
-To the borderline brain, abandonment doesn’t just mean sadness — it means annihilation.
+To the borderline brain, abandonment doesn’t just mean sadness.
+It means annihilation.
 To soothe this terror, they pull you in close.

 The Fear of Engulfment: Because the borderline individual lacks a cohesive sense of self, extreme closeness feels like being consumed.
-They fear that if they merge with you entirely, they will cease to exist — or that you will discover how “flawed” they are and destroy them.
+They fear that if they merge with you entirely, they will cease to exist.
+Or that you will discover how “flawed” they are and destroy them.
 To soothe this terror, they push you away.

 The push-pull dynamic is the borderline individual’s desperate, impossible attempt to find a safe distance between these two terrors.